From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 "well, spring" and siccus

-Means "a spring, a well" in Spanish, derived from Latin fons
+Means "spring, well" in Spanish, derived from Latin fons

 Originally indicated a person from Galicia, a region in northwestern Spain.